SharwanKunwar/My-Journey-2081-/Readme.md

 > "Success is the sum of small efforts, repeated day in and day out." – Robert Collier

+> "It does not matter how slowly you go as long as you do not stop." – Confucius

 *(I will update this section daily with a new quote to inspire myself and others.)*

 ---